We join the journey of transformation when we open the locked doors within ourselves.

 RELATIONSHIP WITH THE UNDERGROUND

-This first segment of our journey is called “Relationship With the Underground.”
+This first segment (we call this group of modules a book) of our journey is called “Relationship With the Underground.”

 You started with writing letters.
-You’ll soon be making phone calls, having video chats, and visiting the facility where your friend is locked up.
+Now you’re making phone calls, having video chats, and maybe visiting the facility where your friend is locked up.
 In all this, you’ve been “approaching the tombs” of society—prisons—and reaching out with friendship to someone who is experiencing incarceration—someone with wounds, with a complicated history.

 You are learning how to welcome a part of your community who’s been cut off, thrown away.